noderaven/payload-obfuscator/README.md

 # Payload Obfuscator

-A Python-based tool for studying and practicing Windows PE binary obfuscation techniques in the context of the OSEP (PEN-300) exam preparation.
+A Python-based tool for studying and practicing Windows PE binary obfuscation techniques.
 This tool is designed for educational purposes and should only be used in authorized lab environments.

 ## Features